OSSI-Lab/JavaScript_LINQ_Concept/README.md

 ![JavaScript LINQ Concept](/JLC_1_0_logo.png)

-This library is aimed to work in FCU or in the FrontEnd apps in general and will serve the same purpose as LINQ in C# \
+This library is aimed to work in FCU or in the FrontEnd apps in general and will serve the same purpose as LINQ in C#. \
 The parameters of methods of the same names like C#'s LINQ are exactly the same or as close as possible. \
 \
 My goal was to: